cdl-biosimilars/mofi/docs/workflow.rst

   :Name: Modification names may include any Unicode character.
   :Formula: accepts either molecular formulas (as shown for Hex) or mass values in Da (as shown for DM1 and MCC).
 If you enter a formula and move the mouse cursor over the cell, a tooltip containing the mass of this formula appears.
 A molecular formula consists of space-separated ``symbol[count]`` pairs. ``symbol`` is any one- or two-letter atomic symbol whose mass is specified in the current mass set.
 The optional ``[count]`` is a positive or negative integer.
 A symbol without count is counted once.
   :Min: the minimum …
   :Max: … and maximum number of occurrences, respectively.
-If the maximum count for a modification is *inf* (short for infinite), MoFi calculates it from the glycan library, the mass of the molecule or the value of the parameter ``maxmods`` in file ``config/config.ini``.
+If the maximum count for a modification is *max*, MoFi calculates it from the glycan library, the mass of the molecule, or the value of *Upper limit for each modification* (see :ref:`below <perform-search>`).

 Manipulate the table via the buttons next to it: